WALKING EUROPE to raise money for Help for Heroes. In 2015 I am walking 600 miles from Seville to Santiago de Compostela.

 Charity Registration No. 1120920

-Help for Heroes offers comprehensive support to those who have suffered life-changing injuries and illnesses while serving our country.
+H4H offers comprehensive support to those who have suffered life-changing injuries and illnesses while serving our country.
 This support is provided at four Help for Heroes Recovery Centres across the UK and through support grants to individuals and other charities.
 Remember to Back the 100!

 Bon courage Roger...
 Nous serons de tout coeur avec toi ;) Nous attendons avec impatience de suivre tes aventures via Facebook !
 Bizh...ous Babeth, Philippe, Yohan et Athos